 Relational-cultural theory emerged in the 1970s from female theorists and clinicians who were fed up with the traditional psychological model advocating self-reliance over interdependence.
 After many decades, research has confirmed what these theorists argued: that we require connection as much as we need food and water.

-Given the importance of making friends and the challenges involved, along with our limited time, energy, and cognitive capacity to manage all our relationships effectively, how can we evaluate or prioritize our friendships?
+Given the importance of making friends and the challenges involved, along with our limited time, energy, and cognitive capacity to manage all our relationships effectively, how can we evaluate or prioritize our healthy relationships?
 Better yet, how do we know if it’s a healthy friendship or a toxic friendship?

 Let’s explore what these elements entail.